-Online therapy is growing increasingly popular, especially as the world continues to cope with the Covid-19 pandemic.
-Even prior to Covid-19, Americans were seeking counseling or mental health treatment in numbers that increased by 48% from 2002 to 2019.
+Online therapy is increasingly popular, especially as the world continues to cope with the COVID-19 pandemic.
+Even before COVID-19, Americans sought counseling or mental health treatment in numbers that increased by 48% from 2002 to 2019.

-With a vast number of Americans now turning to online therapy sessions out of necessity and then discovering the benefits and convenience, many predict that its growth will extend far beyond the pandemic.
+With many Americans now turning to online therapy sessions out of necessity and then discovering the benefits and convenience, many predict that its growth will extend far beyond the pandemic.
 Online therapy is likely a permanent fixture in mental health care.

-Here at Innerbody Research, our readers have been sending us many questions about online therapy.
+At Innerbody Research, our readers have sent us many questions about online therapy.
 We decided to compile and answer the most common questions, drawing from the experience of a professional who has counseled online extensively (via Betterhelp) as well as from our own testing of online therapy platforms.
 If you have a question that you feel we’ve missed, please email your question to: contact [at] innerbody.com.

 What does online therapy treat?